sctyner/sctyner.github.io/_posts/2017-05-14-my-first-hackathon.md

 ## How a Hackathon Works

 In the beginning, a bunch of nerds like myself sit in a room drinking boxed coffee and eating mini muffins and talking about what they do for a living.
 I very quickly found out that I don't fit in here as well as I thought I would.
-I was surrounded by web developers and healthcare professionals, not statisticians.
+I was surrounded by web developers, software engineers, CompSci majors, and healthcare professionals, not statisticians (although there was at least one data scientist).
 I was quite nervous that I was too out of place, and I considered leaving and going straight to my mom's.
 I decided to stick it out, though, after listening to the ideas pitched by the other attendees.
 There were some really great ones, like an SMS messaging service for people to find mental health care in Chicago based on what bus stops they use, and a way for people to find accessibile medical facilities (ADA accessible, gender neutral restrooms, etc).
 After milling around the room for about a quarter hour listening to people talk about their ideas and their experience, I found [Charlie](https://www.linkedin.com/in/charles-arthur/), who was, from what I could tell, one of the only other R users in the room, and he pulled me into the DocBot team (more on DocBot later).

 The DocBot team also consists of